How To Create To-Do Lists In WordPress

 Show Added By

-If enabled (‘Yes’), you can display which users on your site have added an item to the to-do list.
+Enabling this option (‘Yes’) lets you display which users on your site have added an item to the to-do list.

 Show Date Completed